-- C1 Demonstrate the ability to communicate with others in a clear and articulate manner, using words and numbers, through written work using appropriate academic conventions. - C2 Work independently and identify personal needs for skill development on an ongoing basis. - Reflect upon and review progress in students' own studies and seek assistance or guidance as appropriate in order to enhance their own personal development. - C4 Work with peers in groups, taking responsibility for an agreed area of an activity.
+- C1 Communicate with others in a clear and articulate manner, using words and numbers, through written work using appropriate academic conventions. - C2 Recognise and respond to appropriate moral and ethical issues within the context of Complementary therapies. - C3 Plan, design and execute activities with peers, using appropriate techniques and procedures taking responsibility for an agreed area.